hpi-bp1819-naumann/shift-detector/docs/source/checks/simple.rst

 Numerical
 ~~~~~~~~~

-In the numerical columns you see that the column with the name 'payment' is detected as shifted.
-You see below
+In the example, below the heading 'numerical columns', you see that the column with the name 'payment' is detected
-the columnname that two numerical metrics detected a shift, *mean* and *std* (standard deviation).
+as shifted.
+You see below the columnname that two numerical metrics detected a shift, *mean* and *std*
+(standard deviation).

 *Diff* describes the relative value-distance of the metrics that are calculated on your two datasets.
 If the Diff
 exceeds a metric-specific threshold, the dataset differ that much, that the check calls shift on this column.